top of page

 This means that the physical resurrections would take place over the course of the Millennium, when all people who have ever lived will be given their chance to live a godly life under Christ's rule.

-The work with all those who have ever lived is then spread over a thousand years, which makes much more sense.
+The work with all those who have ever lived is then spread out over a thousand years, which makes much more sense.

 And, crucially, it leaves the 7000 year plan intact.